gaofant101/react-template/docs/README.md

 2. Upload the contents of the `build` folder to your web server's root folder.

+### Structure

+The [`app/`](../../../tree/master/app) directory contains your entire application code, including CSS, JavaScript, HTML and tests.

+The rest of the folders and files only exist to make your life easier, and should not need to be touched.

+_(If they do have to be changed, please [submit an issue](https://github.com/react-boilerplate/react-boilerplate/issues)!)_

 ### CSS

 Utilising [tagged template literals](https://www.styled-components.com/docs/advanced#tagged-template-literals)